AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 .. code-block:: bash

-   // Shows the first second of the AD channels of all sweeps data([0, 1000], channels(AD), sweeps())
+   // Shows the AD channels of all sweeps data([0, 1000], channels(AD), sweeps())

+   // Shows epoch "E1" range of the AD channels of all sweeps data("E1", channels(AD), sweeps())

 labnotebook
 """""""""""